arushton96/arushton96.github.io/docs/Code/sensor-code.md

 # Sensor Code

 The following code integrates the original sensor functionality written by my teammate with MQTT fallback logic that I implemented.
 This version reflects the final, fully functional integration that was intended to run during demonstration.
-Due to a hardware issue on the sensor board (USB wiring), I was unable to upload and test this version on the actual board — but it is the correct working integration.

 MQTT-related sections are clearly marked to indicate my specific contributions.